boltops-tools/terraspace-docs/_docs/tfvars/layering.md

 ## Other Ways to Set Variables

-There are other ways to specific tfvar files:
+There are other ways to specify tfvar files:

 * Specify the terraspace `--var-files` option on-the-fly.
 * Specify var files with [CLI Args]({% link _docs/config/args/terraform.md %}).